mmistakes/minimal-mistakes/teaching/index.md

 ## Introduction to R

 *!!!
 Under development !!!*
+<br><br>
 This course material is intended to give an introduction to R for social scientists.
 The basics of R, data manipulation, elemental methods and data visualization is covered.
+<br><br>
 - First lab on R basics: <a href="teaching/introduction to r/lab01.R">Lab01.R</a>
 - Second lab on data handling: <a href="teaching/introduction to r/lab02.R">Lab02.R</a>
 - Third lab on descriptives: <a href="teaching/introduction to r/lab03.R">Lab03.R</a>